chroma-core/chroma/docs/docs.trychroma.com/pages/guides/index.md

 Chroma can also be configured to run in client/server mode.
 In this mode, the Chroma client connects to a Chroma server running in a separate process.

-To start the Chroma server, run the following command:
+To start the Chroma server locally, run the following command:

 ```bash
 chroma run --path /db_path